geomoose/gm3/docs/ms4w-quickstart/index.md

 ![geomoose listing](geomoose-success-1.png)

-Click a link to launch the Desktop or Mobile version of GeoMoose.
+Click one of the links to launch the Desktop or Mobile version of GeoMoose.

 ![geomoose desktop](geomoose-success-2.png)